 Faxing services are available for law students at the Circulation Desk for a minimal fee.
 Law students can both send and receive faxes.
 The Law Library fax number is (801) 422-0404.
 Students will be notified by email if a fax arrives for them.

-Sending (Cover pages are excluded; there is a one page minimum fee) | |
+Sending (cover pages are excluded; there is a one page minimum fee) | |

 Local or toll-free | $.25/page |